TheKevJames/coveralls-python/docs/usage/tox.rst

         coverage run --source=yourpackagename setup.py test
         coveralls

 If you are configuring coveralls-python with environment variables, you should also pass those.
-See `configuration <configuration.rst>`_ for more details.
+See :ref:`configuration` for more details.

 AppVeyor
 --------